alpbeysir/ceng795-blog/hw4_blog.md

 I used a new visual debugging strategy here where I set the object's color to the difference between the geometric normal and the computed texture map normal.
 Therefore, I could see how the normal was changed by the code and identify various errors.

 For spheres, tangent space is calculation on-the-fly as it depends on the exact hit point.
 This is because a sphere is not flat.
-For triangles it is precomputed by the parser
+For triangles it is precomputed by the parser.

 ```cpp
 const glm::vec3 normal_sample = sample_texture(texture_map, uv, hit_point) * 2.0f - glm::vec3(1.0f, 1.0f, 1.0f); // stupid mistake